WangLabCSU/WangLabCSU.github.io/content/authors/admin/_index.md

 ---

 Shixiang Wang is an associate professor specializing in cancer bioinformatics at [Central South University](https://faculty.csu.edu.cn/wangshixiang).
-With a keen focus on cancer genomics, immunotherapy biomarkers, and bioinformatics, he is at the forefront of advancing cancer research.
+With a keen focus on cancer genomics, immunotherapy biomarkers, and bioinformatics.
 As the head of the [WangLab@CSU](https://github.com/WangLabCSU) group and co-leader of the [Oncoharmony Network](https://zhoulab.ac.cn/) alongside Prof. [Jian-Guo Zhou](https://www.researchgate.net/profile/Jian-Guo-Zhou), he spearheads the development of innovative data resources and platforms for cancer immunotherapy, as well as pioneering bioinformatics tools for cancer biology.